El Cajon Collaborative - Published

 The El Cajon Collaborative (ECC) is one of the oldest and most well-established community collaboratives in San Diego County.
 Formed in 1992, it is an unincorporated coalition of organizations and individuals committed to improving conditions for families in the community of El Cajon.
 Partnership is held by public and private service providers, educational institutions (K-14), community members, business and faith organizations, and city and county government agencies.
 With its diverse and broad base of support, ECC has been successful in implementing it mission to work together to strengthen relationships and expand services, resources, and opportunities that enhance the quality of

-life and well-being in our community by leading initiatives and programs.
+by leading initiatives and programs.
 Our efforts are prevention focused, innovative, and encourage institutional flexibility.

 In 1995 ECC opened "Little House," a family resource center named by an initial group of involved parents to emphasize the welcoming, non-institutional atmosphere of the facility.
 Little House is home base for the ECC, and serves as a satellite office for multiple ECC partner agencies that provide a variety of family support services.